 4. Dropping rating points

 This fear is actually the one I do not get.
-I can understand the top 100 FIDE rating list players be afraid to lose points.
+I can understand the top 100 FIDE rating list of players to be afraid to lose points.
 But, if you just play online chess and lose 20 points?
 Should you be stressed out about that?

 5. Not improving fast enough

 That is another fear that many chess players encounter.
-They read chess books, study openings, play games and just don’t see their rating going along with all the training efforts.
+They read chess books, study openings, play games, and just don’t see their rating going along with all the training efforts.
 Then players start getting some kind of phobia that they won’t improve at chess whatever they do, etc.

 What to do: It’s like going to the gym and checking the mirror (if the muscles grow or not) after each set or even rep. That doesn’t happen like that.
 Muscles grow in your sleep after the workout.
 To see any real progress you need to spend months training.
-The same goes to chess.
+The same goes for chess.
 You won’t see an instant rating boost after solving 10 or 20 tactics problems.
 However, if you solve 10-20 problems per day, 5 days per week for a month, you will notice some positive changes!